jhmenke/SwarmPackagePy/DESCRIPTION.rst

 * n: number of agents
 * function: test function
-* lb: lower limits for plot axes
+* lb: lower bound for the function variables
-* ub: upper limits for plot axes
+* ub: upper bound for the function variables
 * dimension: space dimension
 * iteration: number of iterations